Booking Terms and Conditions

-The prices shown on the website serve as a guide only and have been calculated using exchange rate and flight and hotel prices at the time.
-We reserve the right to alter the price of any holidays shown, prices can go up and down.
+The prices shown in this brochure serve as a guide only and were calculated using the exchange rate and hotel and flight prices at the time (July 2019).
+Prices can go up and down.
 You will be advised of the current price of your holiday at the time of booking and before your contract is confirmed, and the price shown on your confirmation invoice is guaranteed except in the following circumstances: -

 (b) Transportation costs (fuel and other power sources, airline surcharges, taxes or levies) imposed on Caribtours alter significantly - Levies or taxes introduced by the UK government are imposed or changed.